• Skip to primary navigation

 You can make overnight oats up to 3 days in advance so they're perfect if you are trying to get ahead.

-If you're making more than one portion, you can mix overnight oats either in a big bowl or separate smaller bowls or jars.
+If you're making more than one portion, you can mix overnight oats either in a big bowl or divide mixture into smaller bowls or individual containers.
 I like to use old jam jars with lids, which are perfect for 'to go' individual portions.

 Make it colorful and interesting if you're trying to get kids to eat oatmeal.
 I have been known to make rainbow sprinkle overnight oats and it works every time.